aleksei-berezkin/typique/README.md

 </details>

-## Completion
+## Completion in different contexts

-Typique recognizes most important contexts and suggests completion items so that you don't need to type in the class/var name and the following `satisfies`-expression.

-TODO context name? where to explain?
+The core (but not the only) idea of Typique as a tooling is to recognize where you are about to specify class or css-var name, and, via completion items, suggest you the name which is both readable and unique.

+There are two kinds of contexts Typique recognizes: variable initializer and TSX property value.
+Completion and naming work slightly different in each.

-### In var initializer
+### In variable initializer

-The completion is suggested in the variable initializer when the variable name matches the configured pattern, which is by default:
+All of the above examples demonstrate using this kind of context.
+The completion is suggested when the variable name matches the configured pattern, which is by default:

 - `Class(es)?([Nn]ame(s)?)?$` for class names
 - `Var(s)?([Nn]ame(s)?)?$` for variable names

 The conventions can be changed via the plugin [configuration](/docs/Configuration.md).

-### In TSX prop value
+### In TSX property value

+This is useful for all TSX-native frameworks, including React, Preact, SolidJS, Qwik, etc. The completion is shown in the value of the property with the name matching `class(Name)?`:

+(pic)

+The result code may look like this:

 ```tsx
 export function Button() {